 Lisbon Port: Weather & Best Time to Visit

-Lisbon enjoys a mild Mediterranean climate, which makes it a fantastic year-round cruise destination.
-For the best balance of warm sunshine and comfortable exploring, the shoulder seasons of spring (March to May) and fall (September to October) are ideal.
-During these months, you can stroll through historic streets without the intense summer heat or the large crowds of July and August.
+The area has a mild Mediterranean climate, so it works well as a cruise destination year-round.
+Spring (March to May) and fall (September to October) usually offer the best mix of warm weather and comfortable sightseeing.
+During these months, visitors can walk through the historic streets without the intense summer heat or the larger crowds of July and August.

-Meanwhile, the dry season typically runs from June to September, offering long, sunny days that are perfect for beach excursions.
-During this time, temperatures rise and the city feels more lively and energetic.
-However, if you prefer fewer crowds and a slower pace, spring and fall remain the best choice.
+The dry season usually runs from June to September and brings long, sunny days that work well for beach trips.
+Temperatures also rise during summer, while the city feels busier and more energetic.
+Visitors who prefer fewer crowds and a slower pace often enjoy spring and fall more.

-In contrast, winter (November to February) is the rainiest period.
-Even so, temperatures stay mild compared to many other European capitals, with daytime highs rarely dropping below 58°F (14°C).
-Because of this, it’s a great option for budget-conscious travelers looking for a quieter experience.
+Winter (November to February) is usually the rainiest time of year, although temperatures stay mild compared to many other European capitals.
+Daytime highs rarely fall below 58°F (14°C), so winter can still work well for sightseeing.
+It is also a good choice for travelers looking for lower prices and a quieter atmosphere.

 Seasonal Cruise Weather Overview